maxgrok/notary-Dapp-rinkeby/README.md

 ## What does this project do?

-This is a final project for Consensys Academy Blockchain Developer Bootcamp.
 It allows users to upload a file to IPFS and notarize it with their MetaMask Rinkeby Ethereum Account and post it on Rinkeby Testnet with the simple click of a single deploy button.
 Complete with toast messages for user status updates.

 ## How to I Set It Up Locally?